Norev: Company Directions

 Norev around 2010 has exhibited a couple of main trends.
 One is the relegation of certain models either sold by, or made under, other brand names.
 For example, several former Norev castings were made and sold as Atlas Editions collectors models, especially their series of French presidential limousines like the Citroën SM Presidentielle.
 Whether the cars are made by Norev for Atlas Editions or the castings sold off to Atlas and other companies is uncertain.

 Another trend, as seen on the official website, is that Norev has acquired or re-introduced several venerable old diecast brands, including the French CIJ name and Provence Moulage.
 In 2008, Norev also reintroduced the Spot-On brand once made by Tri-Ang in Northern Ireland.
 This was a bit odd since Spot-On did not at all have a French flavor in its offerings.
 Whereas CIJ focuses on trucks and industrial models and Norev on more everyday French cars with some racing versions, the angle of Provence Moulage seems to be on French historical and concept vehicles of more upscale model pricing.
 Also in 2008, under the auspices of CIJ, it was announced that the historic brand of JRD would also be launched, but as of 2011, no new JRD models seem to have been produced.

 Thus Norev, more than the more global Solido, has remained a very French entity traveling along a very nostalgic path reviving other lost French (and English) toy brands.
 Today, though much production has gone to China, the company is still headquartered near Villeurbanne, east of Lyon, in the municipality of Vaulx-en-Velin.

 Motorsport Sponsorship

-Norev was the title sponsor of the privateer Formula 1 entry BS Fabrications in the 1976 F1 championship, in partnership with Surtees.
+Norev was the title sponsor of the privateer Formula 1 entry of BS Fabrications in the 1976 F1 championship, in partnership with Surtees.
 The team entered a Surtees TS19 in a partial season for Henri Pescarolo.
 This sponsorship was arranged by Charles James, at the time the managing director of the firm Inaltera, which was the constructor and sponsor of the Inaltera Le Mans team in 1976, in exchange for Pescarolo driving the Inaltera in 1976.